keith-ratcliffe/cloud-basher/_docs-latest/query/syntax.md

 </p>
 <p>
   As a convenience, DataWave does provide support for unfielded JEXL queries, at least for the subset of
-  <a href="../development/query-api#query-logic-components">query logic</a> types that are designed to retrieve objects from the
+  <a href="development#query-logic-components">query logic</a> types that are designed to retrieve objects from the
-  <a href="data-model#primary-data-table">primary data table</a>.
+  <a href="../getting-started/data-model#primary-data-table">primary data table</a>.
 However, to achieve this with JEXL, the user must add the
   internally-recognized pseudo field, <b>_ANYFIELD_</b>, to the query in order for it to pass syntax validation.
   See the examples below for usage.
 </p>